delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [ ][34][-]---[>][10][-]---[>][64][-]---[>][64][-]---[>][21][ ]
 ```

 The nodes don't entirely swap over here, you just swap the data of each node over using a temporary value.
-The idea is that you always placed the *smallest unsorted* node (data of a node) in the correct place until the "curr" pointer points at the end of the list (we know it points at the end when curr.next equates to NIL, None, Null).
+The idea is that you always place the *smallest unsorted* node (data of a node) in the correct place until the "curr" pointer points at the end of the list (we know it points at the end when curr.next equates to NIL, None, Null).

 ## Programming a Selection Sort